All Episodes

 Do you not have freedom until you are part of the disabled?

-What where does your freedom come from?
+Where does your freedom come from?

-The whole concept of individual freedom and liberty was the reason we sought independence from the tyranny of King George.
+In the United States of America, what our revolutionary was fought over, and we just barely made it, the whole concept of individual freedom and liberty was the reason we sought independence from the tyranny of King George, not Bush, George III of Britain.

-I said back in the 90s when the Clintons were running this show.
+I said back in the 90s when the Clintons were running this show, I said that rugged individualism is what built this country.

 And Mrs. Clinton went out there and took me on and ripped me.

-Rugged individualism, rugged individuals don't care about anybody else, and they leave everybody else behind, and it takes people like Mrs. Clinton to care about the people who get left behind when rugged individuals take over.
+And it takes people like Mrs. Clinton to care about the people who get left behind when rugged individuals take over.

 Mrs. Clinton had a book that says it takes a village to raise a child.

-I said, No, it doesn't.
+I said, no, it doesn't.

 It takes individuals to raise a child.

-It doesn't take a village, the town doesn't raise a child.
+It doesn't take a village.

-Village or what have you.
+The town doesn't raise a child, village or what have you.

-You know, that was just that was just code word for the parents don't really matter.
+You know, that was just, that was just code word for the parents don't really matter.

 It's the school.

-It's government enterprises that are responsible for raising the child right.
+It's government enterprises that are responsible for raising the child, right?

 And nothing could be further from the truth.